Johnson & Johnson: Cancer links to talc-based baby powder

 In October 2025, a Los Angeles court ordered J&J to pay $966 million to the family of a woman who died from mesothelioma in 2021.
-The ruling came days after a South Carolina court rejected a lawsuit of a man that similarly claimed asbestos fibers in baby powder caused his cancer.
+The ruling came days after a South Carolina court rejected a lawsuit by a man who similarly claimed asbestos fibers in baby powder caused his cancer.
 J&J called the ruling unconstitutional and said it would appeal.
-Since this ruling, J&J has seen a 17% rise in talc cancer related suits.
+Since this ruling, J&J has seen a 17% rise in talc cancer-related suits.

+In December 2025, a jury awarded $40 million to women who said talc was to blame for cancer.

+In July 2026, Johnson & Johnson agreed to pay an estimated $5.5 billion to resolve about 76,000 existing claims alleging that its talc-based products caused ovarian cancer.
+The agreement covers nearly all of the remaining ovarian-cancer talc claims and would become final if at least 95 percent of the claimants accept it.
+Unlike the company's earlier bankruptcy-based proposals, the agreement applies only to existing claims and does not cover future lawsuits.
+Johnson & Johnson continued to deny that its talc products caused cancer.

 Opioid epidemic

 By 2018, the company had become embroiled in the opioid epidemic in the United States and had become a target of lawsuits.
-Over 500 opioid-related cases have been filed as of May 2018 against J&J and its competitors.

 In Idaho, J&J is part of a lawsuit accusing the company for being partially to blame for opioid-related overdose deaths.
 The first major trial began in Oklahoma in May 2019.
-On August 26, 2019, the Oklahoma judge ordered J&J to pay $572million for their part in the opioid crisis, and in October J&J paid $20.4million to two Ohio counties fighting the opioid epidemic.
+On August 26, 2019, the Oklahoma judge ordered J&J to pay $572million for its part in the opioid crisis, and in October J&J paid $20.4million to two Ohio counties fighting the opioid epidemic.
 In January 2022, Johnson & Johnson agreed to pay up to $5 billion as part of a $26 billion settlement which included McKesson, AmerisourceBergen, and Cardinal Health.
 Had the states gone to court, the companies could have faced up to $95 billion in penalties.

-Northeastern Ohio Settlement
+Northeastern Ohio settlement

 In October 2019, the company agreed to a settlement of $20.4million with northeastern Ohio's most populous counties of Cuyahoga (containing Cleveland) and Summit (Akron).
 The settlement allows the company avoidance of a trial accusing J&J and many other pharmaceutical manufacturers of helping to spark the US opioid epidemic.
 The trial was thought to be an indicator for thousands of opioid-related lawsuits against many drug manufacturers.
 The arrangement, which contains no admission of liability by the company, provides the counties $10million in cash, $5million for legal expenses and $5.4million in contributions to opioid-related nonprofit organizations in the counties.

-Public-private engagement

-Johnson & Johnson and its subsidiaries engage with the public and private sectors in a variety of settings including to promote research and development, academic funding, event sponsorship, philanthropy, and political lobbying.